fbpx

 19. Queen of Elegance rose

-The Queen of Elegance rose is an exquisite Florabunda variety that will bring a touch of beauty to any garden.
-This hybrid tea rose, developed by Thomas F. Carruth and Weeks Roses and introduced in 2019, produces very full clusters of medium pink blooms with a strong scent.
+The Queen of Elegance rose is an exquisite Florabunda variety developed by Thomas F. Carruth and Weeks Roses.
+Introduced in 2019, it produces very full clusters of medium pink blooms with a strong scent.

 Jubilee celebration rose